Make-School-Courses/ARCHIVE-DS-1-Data-Analysis/README.md

 ## Learning Objective

 1. Students can learn and do data pulling, data manipulation, data processing, data cleaning
-2. Undestand data visulation for convey findings to non-experts
+2. Undestand data visulation for conveying findings to non-experts
 3. Apply statistical test to conclude about findings
 4. A/B testing
 5. Analyse data statistically